NMan1/DiscordBotServerDestroyer/README.md

 # DiscordBotServerDestroyer
 ### A bot that when in a server can delete all channels, ban all members, and all roles with a single command (/r).
-Also can single ban a member or channel + spam chat when done.
+Also can single ban a member or delete a channel + spam chat when done.

 **Commands**